πŸ”‘ Key Takeaway: Every good algorithm must be correct, finite, unambiguous, and efficient.

 How Does a Real Algorithm Look Like?

-An algorithm can be written in many forms:
+An algorithm can be expressed in multiple ways:

 1. Plain English Description